seniorjoinu/ic-stable-memory/docs/user-defined-data-structures.md

 This is much easier, than building a data structure from scratch.

-If you **need** a new data structure, start from reading all the docs on this crate - there is a lot of details scattered throughout the whole documentation (including the API documentation from docs.rs).
+If you **need** a new data structure, start from reading all the docs on this crate - there is a lot of details scattered through the whole documentation ([including the API documentation](https://docs.rs/ic-stable-memory/)).
 Then try to understand [SVec's source code](../src/collections/vec/mod.rs).
 This is the simplest data structure you'll find in this crate and it is good for learning.

 Use `allocate`, `deallocate` and `reallocate` functions to manage stable memory.
 Don't forget to implement `StableType::stable_drop`